TheTexta/obsidian-main/Economics/Innovation.md

-Not likely to occur when there are weak or absent [[property rights]]
+Not likely to occur when there are weak or absent [[Property Rights]]